mahdibohloul/SnapTrip/README.md

 ## ORM
 **ORM** stands for **Object Relational Mapping** and is responsible for creating *relational models* and *tables* using input information.
-**ORM** is in direct contact with the *database*, which means that if any part of the program wants to do something with the data, it must transfer the data via *ORM*.
+**ORM** is in direct contact with *database*, which means that if any part of the program wants to do something with the data, it must transfer the data via *ORM*.

 ## Commands
 ###### the order of the commands-order doesn't matter